top of page

 The ultimate goal of this project is to develop an in vitro medium-to-high throughput

 assay for screening of compound libraries.
 The “hits” from such a screen will be defined as compounds that “normalize” the FOXP1 organoid phenotype in a dose-dependent manner.
 While there is no obvious mechanistic or functional link between the organoid phenotype and the clinical presentations, it is reasonable to assume that changes in organoid development reflect changes in brain development and that utilizing organoid phenotypes validated in patient-derived cell lines carrying clinically-relevant mutations will ensure identification of potential drug candidates.
 This approach is in line with the current industry standards for development of the high-throughput screening assays.
-These drug candidates (hits) will be further validated in a number of n vitro and in vivo assays to validate preclinical efficacy and provide more mechanistic insight.
+These drug candidates (hits) will be further validated in a number of in vitro and in vivo assays to validate preclinical efficacy and provide more mechanistic insight.

 Genevieve Konopka and Jay Gibson